msoneal0/MRCI/docs/intern_commands/ls_sub_chs.md

 ### Summary ###

-list all sub-channels within a channel you currently a member of.
+list all sub-channels within a channel.

 ### IO ###